Cowboy Bebop: The Movie: Critical reception

 Other reviews were more mixed.
 Lawrence van Gelder of The New York Times gave the film a mixed review, saying that he enjoyed the experience, but found it a little frivolous when compared to both its subject matter and events at the time.
 His ultimate impression from the English-dubbed version was that the film could easily have been set in present-day New York.
-Peter Bradshaw writing in The Guardian gave the film 2 out of 5 stars and praised the film's visuals, but said that the plot wasn't very interesting and failed to keep him interested.
+Peter Bradshaw of The Guardian gave the film 2 out of 5 stars and praised the film's visuals, but said that the plot wasn't very interesting and failed to keep him interested.
 Jamie Russell, writing for the BBC, gave it 4 out of 5 stars, saying it was "good enough to deserve mention in the same breath as Akira, Ghost in the Shell, and Spirited Away".
 The most praise went to the use of live-action camera angles.
 Though he found the film's story sometimes slowed noticeably, the soundtrack and visual references to other notable action films made it "an example of anime at its very best."
-Other newspapers of the time including the Toronto Star, Chicago Tribune and generally shared opinions with other reviewers: several praised the plot and animation, while others were mixed.
-Others, including the Toronto Star and Newark Star-Ledger, noted its connection to science fiction films.
+Other newspapers of the time including the Toronto Star and Chicago Tribune generally shared opinions with other reviewers: several praised the plot and animation, while others were mixed.
+Others, including the Toronto Star and Newark Star-Ledger, noted its references to science fiction films.

+Analysis

+While the movie is technically set on Mars, it has been described by Thomas Kent Miller as "only a Mars movie by a technicality" due to the fact that "aside from a brief flyover over some Martian terrain at the beginning and a classic dog-fight over the same sort of terrain at the end", there are next to no other visuals to suggest that the film takes place in an exotic location (here, Mars); instead the urban design of the city where most of the movie takes place looks no different from modern-era cities on Earth.